-Overview of trustee professional conduct proceedings
+Overview and guidelines relating to trustee professional conduct proceedings

 The Superintendent of Bankruptcy (the Superintendent) has the authority under the Bankruptcy and Insolvency Act (BIA) to:

 - issue a licence to an LIT once satisfied that the applicant is qualified (section 13 of the BIA);

 - investigate the conduct of an LIT (paragraph 5(3)(e) of the BIA); and

 - make a decision affecting an LIT’s licence (cancel, suspend, impose conditions or limitations pursuant to subsection 14.01(1) of the BIA).

 Note that where the Superintendent suspends or cancels an LIT’s licence pursuant to subsection 13.2(5) of the BIA, such matters are not subject to a hearing and are decided under subsection 13.2(6) of the BIA.